openturns/openturns/python/doc/theory/data_analysis/code_calibration.rst

 This is the reason why, after a least squares calibration has been performed, the distribution of the residuals may be interesting to analyze.
-Indeed, if the distribution of the residuals is gaussian and if the outputs are independent, then the least squares method is the maximum likelihood solution, which gives a richer interpretation to the solution.
+Indeed, if the distribution of the residuals is gaussian and if the outputs are independent, then the least squares estimator is the maximum likelihood estimator, which gives a richer interpretation to the solution.

 Regularization and ill-conditionned problems